analysis-bots/OmniTune/README.md

 2. Minimizing Refinement Distance:
 {refinement_objective_str}

 3. Satisfying Constraints:
 The following constraint(s) C that should be satisfied by the output dataset Q'(D):
 {constraints_str}
 - The refined query should ensure the constraint deviation is less than threshold = {epsilon}.

-4. Your task is to provide natural language feedback on the refinement, without suggesting any explicit SQL queries, so that the next refinement would most likely satisfy the constraints while keeping the refinement distance minimal.
+4. Refinement History:
+{refienment_history}

 ====================================================================================================

+Your task is to provide natural language feedback on the refinement, without suggesting any explicit SQL queries, so that the next refinement would most likely satisfy the constraints while keeping the refinement distance minimal.

 Before providing your refinement instructions, you may utilize the tools you are equipped with to evaluate the constraint deviation of the refined query using the 'get_constraints_deviation' tool